Episode 2: Women in the Private Hire Industry | On The Road Podcast

-Emma: If you’re lone working then it’s really important to be connected.
+Emma: If you’re alone working then it’s really important to be connected.
 As much as the internet has faults coming out of every orifice, there is also this incredibly valuable resource, whereby you can actually stay connected.

 Is this industry a good opportunity to get rid of the gender pay gap, since there is no controller deciding the jobs you can take?

-Emma: There will always be when there is human control over a situation, there will be a favour, whether it is gender based, culturally based or whatever that will direct that person to give the bigger jobs to people.
+Emma: There will always be when there is human control over a situation, there will be a favour, whether it is gender-based, culturally based or whatever that will direct that person to give the bigger jobs to people.
 If it was a woman control she might equally do the same thing.
 It’s in the actual word controller, you are at the behest of someone making that choice.
 We need to call this where we see it…

 Maria: When there is a controller in companies, like minicab companies, they can control the earnings of the driver.
-And they believe that the women don’t need to earn that much.
+And they believe that women don’t need to earn that much.

 Why do you think there are more female Uber drivers in London than Black Cab drivers?

 Emma: I do feel that the reason why there are very few female black cab drivers that have done the knowledge, is because it is very old school.
 This is just my opinion but it’s very old school.
 And it’s rife with some very outmoded and outdated ideas about roles, gender and how that plays out in society.
-And it’s very Britishness is very much linked to the current toxicity around this Brexit nightmare.
+And its very Britishness is very much linked to the current toxicity around this Brexit nightmare.
 Let’s not pretend it’s not happening, we’re right in the middle of this mess, and it affects every industry.